App Store Ratings Scraper avatar

 2. Paste one app target per line in App URLs or IDs.

-3. Choose the Apple App Store country and Google Play country/language.
+3. Choose the Apple storefront and Google Play market settings.

-4. Keep App limit low for a small test run, or raise it for a larger batch.
+4. Keep App limit low for a test run, or raise it for a larger batch.

 5. Start the Actor and open the dataset when the run finishes.

-The prefilled run checks one Apple App Store app and one Google Play app, so you can see both output shapes immediately.
+The prefilled run checks one Apple App Store app and one Google Play app, so you can inspect both output shapes immediately.

 FieldWhat to enter